 How to Wash Dry Clean Only Cashmere at Home by Hand:

 If you have a front loader which prohibits soaking an item, you can also just soak a sweater in a basin and then gently squeeze (not wring) it out by hand, which is what I did as an apartment-dweller.
-I actually used to wash a batch of cashmere in a (freshly clean) bath tub!
+I still do it for smaller items, like silk scarves.
+Back before I had my own washing machine, I would soak a batch of cashmere or wool sweaters in our (freshly clean) bath tub!
+It was an easy way to let them soak and I didn’t have to wash wool sweaters at home one at a time.

-A downside to soft woolens is how many pills and fuzzies develop, which makes even the prettiest sweater look shabby, so I use a sweater shaver to remove pills and balls.
+I use a sweater shaver to remove pills and balls.
+I have thrifted so many of them, but I found this one with great reviews.
 You just turn it on and gently move it across the surface.
 I put my hand under the sweater so the shaver is working across a smooth, flat surface.
 I work little by little, starting at the most pilly areas and working outward.

 A Warning About Sweater Shavers:

-One tip, though: I bought a sweater shaver from The Superstore a few years back that totally chopped holes in my favorite sweater!
-A little weary now, I use sweaters shavers manufactured in the 80s and 90s.
-I think that one year every single person who celebrates Christmas in North America got one as a stocking stuffer, so you can find them pretty easily in thrift stores – normally in the little section of bagged up things.
-I’m currently hoarding three different models, and all of them work perfectly.
-If you do buy one, read some Amazon reviews before committing, and then test it on a few crummy articles of clothing first – keep the packaging in case you need to return it.
+One tip, though: I bought a sweater shaver a few years back that totally chopped holes in my favorite sweater!
+When you buy one, read reviews before committing and then test it on a few crummy articles of clothing first – keep the packaging in case you need to return it.

 I love, love, love cashmere, but just like wool and angora I can't wear it.
 Against my skin I break out.
 Over something cotton (blouse) it makes me wheeze.
 Sad!
 I have 3 beautiful sweaters hanging in my closet, they've been there for years, can't wear them, can't give them up.